MrSalei/qr-code/README.md

 Produced QR code (or barcode) can be scanned using a smartphone camera.

 With its help you can open a website, make a phone call or send an email.
-So it's a convenient tool for for marketing and advertising.
+So it's a convenient tool for marketing and advertising.

 ## Features
 - CIQRCodeGenerator